Fallowfield: Religion

 Holy Innocents Church (Anglican) stands on Wilbraham Road: the church was built in 1870–72 by the architects Price & Linklater using sandstone masonry.
 The style is Gothic revival and in 1983–84 the interior of the church was altered to designs by the Ellis Williams Partnership.
 The church was damaged by fire in 1954.
 The tower is at the south-east corner and is topped by an octagonal spire.
 The stained glass windows are mostly of the 1890s.
 After the closing of the nearby parish church of St James, Birch, in 1979 the two parishes were united under the name of the parish of Holy Innocents and St James.
 There is a student-friendly independent church meeting in the 256 bar next door (Ivy Fallowfield Church) and a Union Baptist Chapel not far away southwards.
 There is also a Seventh-day Adventist church in Wilbraham Road.

-Wilbraham Road is also the site of the stylistically eclectic and, for its time, structurally innovative former South Manchester Synagogue (1913–2003); the building has been converted to other uses.
+Wilbraham Road is also the site of the stylistically eclectic and, for its time, structurally innovative former South Manchester Synagogue (1913–2003).
+The building has now been converted to other uses.

 Platt Chapel on Wilmslow Road south of Grangethorpe Road was a family chapel of the Worsleys of Platt Hall built in 1699.
 The present building is a rebuilding of 1790 modified in 1874–75.
 The congregation began as Independents (Congregationalists) and became Unitarian during the early 19th century.
 Since it ceased to be used for worship in 1970 it has been used by various local societies.
 The graveyard, which used to be larger, is surrounded by Platt Fields Park.